mmuratarat/mmuratarat.github.io/_pages/faq.md

 \hat{\Sigma}_{\text{OLS}} = \frac{\sum_{i=1}^{n} \hat{e}_i^2}{n - p} (\mathbf{X}^\top \mathbf{X})^{-1},
 $$

-where $n$ is the number of observations, $p$ is the number of predictors and $\hat{e}_{i}$ is the residual of the $i$'th observation under the OLS estimate.
+where $n$ is the number of observations, $p$ is the number of predictors and $\hat{e_{i}}$ is the residual of the $i$-th observation under the OLS estimate.
 Under homoskedasticity, this is an unbiased and consistent estimator of the true variance matrix.
-With heteroskedasticity, however, $\hat{\Sigma}_{\text{OLS}}$ is biased and inconsistent.
+With heteroskedasticity, however, $\hat{\Sigma_{\text{OLS}}}$ is biased and inconsistent.
 If we go ahead and use it to calculate inferential statistics, our measures of uncertainty will be misleading.
 Typically, we will too readily reject the null hypothesis—our reported p-values will be understated.

 To sum up, although heteroskedasticity doesn't cause much of a problem for the OLS estimate of $\beta$ itself, it does throw a wrench into our efforts to draw inferences about $\beta$ from the OLS estimate.
 We are left with two options: